- Town Clerk

 Greenlawn Cemetery is located in Larimer County, at the corner of County Road 1 and Highway 56, one mile east of the Town of Berthoud.
 It is a public cemetery managed by the Town of Berthoud, with the records maintained by the Berthoud Town Clerk and Deputy Town Clerk.

-- Upright Section- There is no plots available for sale in the upright section.
+There are no plots available for sale in the upright section.

 This is the oldest section of the cemetery, located closest to Highway 56, and the only section where upright markers are allowed.

-The flat marker section is immediately north of the upright section, and extends to the northern boundary of the cemetery.
-For maintenance purposes, no permanent memorabilia or plantings are allowed in this section.
+The flat marker section is immediately north of the upright section and extends to the cemetery's northern boundary.

-The Town of Berthoud has two columbarium unit with 48 niches.
+The Town of Berthoud has two columbarium units with 48 niches.
 Each niche can be purchased for a single cremains, or we allow two cremains per niche.
-In addition to the cost to purchase the niche, there is a charge for the plaque that identifies the cremains within.
+Please call to get the size requirements for the urn that will be placed inside the niche.
+In addition to the cost of purchasing the niche, there is a charge for the plaque that identifies the cremains within.

-The cemetery was originally purchased by three of the early settlers of the Town, Davis Baxter, Lewis Cross and John Kerr.
-When the lots were put up for sale, the price was $10.00 for a block of ten burial sites.
-The first burial was that of Mrs. Calvin (Ida) Cross, who died on January 19, 1884.
-The Town of Berthoud assumed ownership of Greenlawn Cemetery in June, 1905.
+The cemetery was originally purchased by three of the town's early settlers, Davis Baxter, Lewis Cross, and John Kerr.
+When the lots were put up for sale, the price was $10 for a block of ten burial sites.
+The first burial was that of Ms. Virginia Kerr, who died in 1870.
+The Town of Berthoud assumed ownership of Greenlawn Cemetery in June 1905.